Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 # Working with GUI
 ## Step 1:
 Enter the name in the provided space infront of the label as "Name of the Patient".
+It is the mandatory field which user have to enter in order to get result.
 ## Step 2:
 Select 5 Symptoms from the dropdown menu which are labelled as Symptom 1, Symptom 2, Symptom 3, Symptom 4, Symptom 5 respectively.
+If user is not aware of 5 symptoms then it is mandatory for him to enter atleast 2 starting systems, otherwise the result will not come and a message box will pop up for the same
 ## Step 3:
 As per user interest,he/she can predict the disease using different algorithms such as Decision tree algorithm, Random forest algorithm, Naive bayes algorithm and K-Nearest neighbour.
 According to algorithm click on buttons:</br>
 Press Prediction 1 for Decision tree algorithm</br>